takezoe/xlsbeans/README.md

 ## Documentation

-See more details in http://amateras.sourceforge.jp/site/xlsbeans/howtouse.html
+See more details in http://amateras.sourceforge.jp/site/xlsbeans/howtouse.html (in Japanese)